 ‘Requiem for the Croppies’ by Seamus Heaney is a fourteen-line sonnet that conforms to various aspects of both the Shakespearean and Petrarchan forms.
 The latter is traditionally divided into two halves, the first eight lines, or octet, that is followed by the sestet, a set of six lines.
 The rhyme scheme in the first eight lines of ‘Requiem for the Croppies’ does not match the traditional Petrarchan pattern of ABBAABBA, instead, it is more similar to the Shakespearean pattern ABABCDCD.
 Although there are some half (slant) rhymes in there as well.

-The last six lines reverse though, they have a variability that speaks to the looseness of the sestet in the traditional Petrarchan sonnet form.
-Generally in this form the final lines can follow any number of patterns.
+The last six lines reverse though, they have variability that speaks to the looseness of the sestet in the traditional Petrarchan sonnet form.
+Generally in this form, the final lines can follow any number of patterns.
 Some of the most common are CDCDCD and CDEEDC.
 In this case, the lines rhyme EFEFEF.

 The poem was written in 1962 and speaks about the Irish Rebellion of 1798.
 This was an uprising against the British rule of Ireland, lead by The United Irishmen.
 These fighters had been influenced by the American and French revolutions.
 The main reason for this rebellion was their lack of influence over the British establishment that ruled them.
 The uprising was eventually defeated by the British forces, resulting in a death toll estimated to be somewhere between 10,000 and 30,000.